 These paleo “oatmeal” cookies (also known as n’oatmeal cookies) are crisp with a chewy center and taste just like classic oatmeal raisin cookies!
 Recipe has a vegan option.
 Thanks to Nordic Ware for making today’s post possible.

 First of all – is oatmeal paleo?
 Nope.
 Due to the lack of oats, these paleo “oatmeal” cookies don’t really look like regular oatmeal raisin cookies, but to me, they taste exactly like the real deal.

 And not just any old oatmeal cookie but really amazing soft and chewy ones!
 To make up for the missing oats, I added shredded coconut and ground flax seed.
 It sounds weird, but it works!

 Make sure to use shredded coconut, like the left two in this picture, and not flaked coconut, which you see on the right.

 I used refined coconut oil in these cookies and they came out with absolutely no coconut taste.
 If you use unrefined coconut oil, they’ll likely have a bit of coconut taste to them, though it shouldn’t be at all overwhelming!
 Sometimes it makes a difference and sometimes it doesn’t.
 Like in my paleo lemon bars, I think unrefined is actually better.

 You can’t taste the flax, either.
 It somehow just makes the cookies more oatmeal-like!
 If you have whole flax seeds, an electric coffee grinder is a great tool to grind them.

-This recipe is based on my perfect paleo chocolate chip cookies.
+This recipe is based on my paleo chocolate chip cookies.
 Unlike that version, I haven’t made these with butter or brown sugar (for a non-paleo version).
 I’m guessing that they’d work but since I haven’t tried it, I can’t say for sure.